On Lawn weed control

 applications per season.
 Generally starting around the first of April and ending late October to mid November.
 Applications of pre and post emergent herbicides are used to keep your lawn beautiful and weed free for the entire season.

-Fertilization is also applied five times per season, using different blends throughout the season to promote a healthy lush lawn.
+Fertilization is also applied six times per season, using different blends throughout the season to promote a healthy lush lawn.
 All of our fertilizers are organic hybrid blends and are blended specifically for the time of year they are applied and the Colorado climate.

 Liquid Aeration is designed to break up and loosen topsoil and encourage deeper rooting to drive more oxygen into the topsoil profile.

 What if I told you that mechanical aeration isn’t the best way to loosen up the soil and allow grass roots to spread?

 But think about it like this, the purpose of aeration is to produce more surface area in the soil, right?

 Liquid Aeration does that by driving down into the soil and breaking up bonds between all the molecules down there creating space.
 Every bond that is broken creates more air space where grass roots can then spread and grow.

 D-thatching is used for one thing and one thing only.
 To chew through that top layer of thatch and get good grass to soil contact.